"One Step to Self Sufficiency".

 Wynnie-Fred Victor Hinds has over twenty years of experience working with private, public, grassroots organizations and businesses.
 She has collaborated and done consultancy work on Environmental, Sustainability, Health, Economic, Recreation other issues and events, with various organizations, local officials and stakeholders.
 She does community outreach and organizing to get people involved in the decision-making process to find tangible solutions to issues that affect our environment, health and quality of life.
 She is also a member of the Newark Water Group.
 A grassroots think tank and advocacy organization that advocates for public control of Newark's Water and Sewer System.

-Victor Hinds was appointed, by the Mayor of Newark, NJ and the Municipal City Council, to the Board of The Newark Environmental Commission October 2015.
+In August 2019, she was one of two recipients of Maryknoll's first annual "Bishop McCarthy Spirit of Mission Awards".
+She was nominated by Governor Murphy for a seat on the Highlands Council.
+She was also appointed, by the Mayor of Newark, NJ and the Municipal City Council, to the Board of The Newark Environmental Commission October 2015.
+She currently serves as Co-Chair.
 She is fluent in Haitian Kreyol, Spanish and French.
 She has a B.A. in Economics and Management & Administration and a M.S. in International Relations.

 Arlene RB Sullivan